emduart2/emduart2.github.io/_posts/2024-09-20-Algebraic-Geometry-Lectures.md

 - Toric Varieties
 - Sets of points in projective space
 - Blow-ups (See Harthsorne p.
 28)
+*Grading criteria for your presentation*: Your presentation must include at least one definition, one theorem and one example.
+Do not include proofs in the presentation.
+Focus on explaining the definition, theorem and example.

 ---------------------
 ## W1.Lecture 1-19.09